redstoneleo/BingNiceWallpapers/README.md

 # BingNiceWallpapers
-BingNiceWallpapers can fetch background images at http://www.bing.com/?mkt=zh-CN and set them as the wallpaper of your PC desktop, currently working on Windows and Linux Genome desktop.
+BingNiceWallpapers can fetch background images at http://www.bing.com/?mkt=zh-CN and set them as the wallpaper of your PC desktop, **one click to the system tray icon to change the wallpaper**, currently working on Windows and Linux Genome desktop.
 Windows binary installer and more information http://mathjoy.lofter.com/post/42208d_7cabcf7

 # TODO List